vsouza/awesome-ios/README.md

  * [ZFRippleButton](https://github.com/zoonooz/ZFRippleButton) - Custom UIButton effect inspired by Google Material Design :large_orange_diamond:
  * [ProgressButton](https://github.com/sprint84/ProgressButton) - Custom button class that displays a progress bar around it to gauge :large_orange_diamond:
  * [JOEmojiableBtn](https://github.com/lojals/JOEmojiableBtn) - Custom button that opens a popover with more buttons, similar to the new 'Like' button of Facebook :large_orange_diamond:
+ * [EMEmojiableBtn](https://github.com/Eke/EMEmojiableBtn) - Custom button that opens a popover with more buttons, similar to the new 'Like' button of Facebook

 ##### Menu
  * [ENSwiftSideMenu](https://github.com/evnaz/ENSwiftSideMenu) - A simple side menu for iOS 7/8 written in Swift. :large_orange_diamond: